 Use the good practice guidance available below to help you make simple adjustments to the way you design content to ensure that as many people as possible can access the information you produce.

-- How to create accessible content, the Digital Accessibility Team
+- Digital Accessibility at Leeds, the Digital Accessibility Team

 - Making learning materials more accessible for students, Digital Practice Team